Deployment Guide

 Bootstrap an Admin User

-To add a new admin user to the Cortex, run the following command from inside the Cortex container:
+To add a new admin user to your connected Cortex, run the following command from inside the Cortex container:

 python -m synapse.tools.moduser --add --admin true visi --passwd secret